nimadez/mental-diffusion/README.md

 <img src="media/backtothefuture.jpg?raw=true">

-> - I do not officially support any model
+> - I do not officially support any models
 > - Visit [Civitai.com](https://civitai.com/) for more SD 1.5 checkpoints

 ## Known Issues
 ```
-- Mental Diffusion is offline, if the internet access is interrupted,
+Mental Diffusion is offline, if the internet access is interrupted,
 if the connection is established, some data will be send and received
 when loading the checkpoint. (huggingface tries to compare files)
 ```